Fabeline/mountmaster/README.md

 ## Changelog

+### ver 1.8.1
+- Added Crazy Cat Lady Mode - when enabled, only summons cat pets that match your mounts

 ### ver 1.8.0
 - Added option to enable/disable all displayed mounts per character
 - Fixed bug when summoning multiple riders mount